 - ½ teaspoon red chili flakes

 - salt to taste

 - Place everything including spices, inside a food processor.
-Pulse till everything is finely ground and chutney has an even consistency.
+Pulse until everything is finely ground, and chutney has an even consistency.